 The semi-major axis of an orbit is determined by the kinetic energy acquired by the rocket at burnout.
 This is equivalent to the burnout velocity.
 For low burnout velocities (below 25,000 ft/sec) the orbit is ballistic, meaning it does not escape the surface of the Earth.
 Burnout velocities above 25,000 ft/sec achieve stable orbit.
 At 35,000 ft/sec, the orbit reaches the distance of the Moon.

 The amount of burnout velocity also determines the orbit type, an ellipse, a parabola or a hyperbolic path.

-Satellites use a wide variety of orbits to fullfil their missions.
-The orbit chosen for a satellite is a comprimise between the mission requirements, the capabilities of the rocket used to launch the satellite and orbital mechanics.
+Satellites use a wide variety of orbits to fulfil their missions.
+The orbit chosen for a satellite is a compromise between the mission requirements, the capabilities of the rocket used to launch the satellite and orbital mechanics.